sustainers for stringed musical instruments

 INSTALLATION KIT CONTENTS AND PRICES

 The installation kit sells for $229 plus shipping. ($249 for 7-string version) This includes all parts, controls, driver, and circuit board.
-Options and more detailed prices are shown on the ORGANIZE YOUR ORDER page, or the SECURE ORDER FORM (link is at the bottom of this page).
+Options and more detailed prices are shown on the ORGANIZE YOUR ORDER page, or the EMAIL ORDER FORM.
+Also see link at the bottom of this page).
 You can order directly from us.
 We take Paypal, Visa, Mastercard, money order, USA checks.
-A photo of the kit can be viewed: Low resolution kit pix (8kb); High resolution kit pix (71kb)
+A photo of the kit can be viewed: Kit pix

-ELECTROMAGNETIC STRING DRIVER TRANSDUCER: Click here for driver options picture: Low resolution driver pix (11kb); High resolution driver pix (55kb) The driver usually replaces your neck pickup.
+1. ELECTROMAGNETIC STRING DRIVER TRANSDUCER: Click here for driver options picture: SIX DRIVER OPTIONS; The two drivers at the bottom of the photo are for 7-string guitars (and 5-string basses).
+The driver usually replaces your neck pickup.
 (In some applications, it can replace the bridge pickup.
 For instance, a lot of Strat players depend mostly on their neck pickup.
 In this case, you must mount the bridge-position driver so that it no longer is slanted.)
 It can not replace a middle pickup in a 3-pickup guitar, however.
 It will be too close to the other pickups, and the sustainer performance will be severely affected.
 We need 3 inches MINIMUM spacing between bridge pickup and Sustainiac driver (measured center-to-center).
 3.5 inches is even better.
 The driver emits electromagnetic pulsations in response to the instrument string vibrations.
 These electromagnetic pulses cause the string vibrations to sustain by magnetic force.
 When the sustainer is OFF, the driver functions as an active neck pickup.
 One of the two "trimpot"controls on the circuit board allows you to set the neck pickup volume to match most any bridge pickup on the market.
 One new feature of the Stealth PRO is that the active pickup sound can be set for a bright, single-coil like sound (although it is hum-canceling), or a darker humbucker sound by connecting a wire to ground.
 You can also boost the output level by 3dB by connecting another wire to ground.
 Or, a switch (toggle or push-pull) can be installed so that you can switch back and forth between these sounds.
 Drivers are available in single-coil (SC) size or humbucker (HB) size.
 Color choices are black or white.
 (Black only for 7-string driver) You choose the size and color when you order.
 The HB-size driver is identical to the SC-size driver, except for the size of the baseplate that it is mounted on.
 Also, we stick a plastic "dummy" cover onto the HB driver cover to make it look more like a regular humbucker pickup.
 Both the HB and the SC driver have identical sound as a pickup, because this is determined on the circuit board.
 They also both perform identically as a driver.

 DRIVER SIZE: